 How much is Medicare Part A and B?
 Understanding the costs of Original Medicare can help you choose the right coverage options.

 What is the total cost of Medicare?
-Is Medicare going up in 2022?
-While Medicare can be a vital part of managing your healthcare needs, it’s not free—and it doesn’t cover everything.
+Is Medicare going up in 2024?
+While Medicare can be a vital part of managing your health care needs, it’s not free—and it doesn’t cover everything.
 Understanding your Medicare costs can help you make an informed decision when choosing a plan.

 How much is Medicare Part A and B?
-For most people, there is no premium for Medicare Part A if they’ve worked 10 or more years and paid into Social Security.
+Generally, there is no premium for Medicare Part A if they’ve worked 10 or more years and paid into Social Security.
 In most cases, you will pay a monthly premium for Part B. There are other out-of-pocket costs associated with Medicare Part A and Part B as well.

 What are the costs for Medicare Part B?

-For Medicare Part B in 2022, most beneficiaries will pay $170.10/month in premiums.
+For Medicare Part B in 2024, most beneficiaries will pay $174.70/month in premiums.
 However, there are two scenarios in which you may pay less or more than this amount:

 - Part B premiums cannot increase in years when there is no Social Security cost of living adjustment (COLA), and